 Oral, Head and Neck Cancer Awareness Week

-For a decade, UT Physicians ENT specialists have held no-cost cancer screenings as part of Oral, Head and Neck Cancer Awareness Week, which is April 13-19.
-Due to COVID-19 and the practice of social distancing, we are not able to hold that screening, but still want to raise awareness.
+For a decade, UT Physicians ENT specialists have held no-cost cancer screenings as part of Oral, Head and Neck Cancer Awareness Week, which is April 11-17.
+Due to the ongoing pandemic, we are not able to hold that screening, but still want to raise awareness.

 “The early detection of oral, head and neck cancers is crucial,” said Ron J. Karni, MD, ENT specialist with UT Physicians and associate professor in the Department of Otorhinolaryngology – Head and Neck Surgery at McGovern Medical School at UTHealth.
 “The signs and symptoms often go unnoticed, but there are a few visible signs associated with these cancers such as a lump in your neck, a sore in your mouth that doesn’t heal or that increases in size, persistent pain in your mouth, lumps or white or red patches inside your mouth, difficulty chewing or swallowing or moving your tongue, soreness in your throat or feeling that something is caught in your throat, and changes in your voice.”